What is the Bermuda Tourism Authority?

 As part of the BTA’s commitment to transparency, visitor statistics are released on a quarterly a basis and are available on the Research & Reports section of our website.
 Meantime, monthly, annual and more sensitive research data is available to tourism stakeholders via BTAConnect.

 Who runs the Bermuda Tourism Authority?

-The BTA has its own Board of Directors and an Interim Chief Executive Officer, Glenn Jones.
+The BTA has its own Board of Directors and a Chief Executive Officer, Charles H. Jeffers II.